 The main focus of the project is to develop standard techniques for the measurement of critical current of high-temperature and low-temperature superconductors.
 Some applications for which these types of measurements are crucial include: magnetic-resonance imaging, research magnets, fault-current limiters, magnetic energy storage, motors, generators, transformers, transmission lines, synchronous condensers, high-quality-factor resonant cavities for particle accelerators, and superconducting bearings.
 One area in which superconductors have the potential for making a significant impact is in fusion energy.
 Fusion energy is a potential, virtually inexhaustible energy source for the future.
 It does not produce CO2 and is environmentally cleaner than fission energy.
 Superconductors are used to generate the ultra-high magnetic fields that confine the plasma in fusion energy research.
-Electronic and Electrical Engineering Laboratory (EEEL) staff measure the magnetic hysteresis loss and critical current of marginally stable, high-current Nb3Sn superconductors for fusion and other research magnets.
+Physical Measurement Laboratory (PML) staff measure the magnetic hysteresis loss and critical current of marginally stable, high-current Nb3Sn superconductors for fusion and other research magnets.

-EEEL staff have completed the construction and testing of a variable-temperature and variable-strain, or unified, apparatus for measuring critical current.
+PML staff have completed the construction and testing of a

-The top photograph (apparatus2.jpg) shows the new high-current apparatus constructed at NIST to measure the critical-current dependence on strain, temperature and magnetic field.
+The top photograph shows the new high-current apparatus constructed at NIST to measure the critical-current dependence on strain, temperature and magnetic field.
 The worm-wheel that torques the spring can be seen through the small, round window.
-The lower photograph (spring.jpg) shows the CuBe spring with a helical sample soldered to the spring.
+The lower photograph shows the CuBe spring with a helical sample soldered to the spring.
 Three pairs of voltage taps cover the three central turns of the spring.
 The current contacts are made at each end of the spring.

-Scaling models are nonlinear functions of magnetic field, temperature and strain versus pinning force, or critical current (Ekin, 2006).
-There are many scaling models currently in use, so a long-term objective of this project is to provide some guidance to the superconducting community regarding the best scaling models.
-SED staff have succeeded in fitting the three unified scaling models (temperature, strain, and combined temperature and strain) to critical current data.
+Scaling models are very complicated, nonlinear functions of magnetic field, temperature, and strain versus pinning force, or critical current.
+There are many scaling models currently in use, so a long-term objective of this project is to provide some guidance to the superconductor community regarding the best scaling models.
+SED staff have succeeded in fitting the three types of unified scaling models (temperature, strain, and combined temperature and strain) to critical current data.
 The data and subsequent model fits will be used to verify or determine the limits of scaling laws.
 Such information would greatly reduce the amount of data and liquid helium required to measure new samples in the future.

-Lead Organizational Unit:
+Lead Organizational Unit:itl